jrcunning/tenaciousD/Readme.md

 **supp_analysis.R:** Supplementary R script that tests the relative impact of thermal history vs. dominant symbiont clade on coral responses.

-**tenaciousD.Rproj:** R project file used by RStudio to manage repository.
+**tenaciousD.Rproj:** R project file used by RStudio to manage project settings.

 **tenaciousD_data.csv:** CSV file containing all raw data.
 Column headings are as follows: